johnyangyue/Class-01-Trumps-Tweets-and-the-Stock-Market/README.md

 For the sentiment analysis aspect of the project, the projects uses the NLTK package to report the top 20 most "negative" and "positive words.
 One can also find a graph that plots the sentiment score over time.

 Lastly, daily S&P 500 closing prices are plotted together with the daily sentiment scores of Trump's tweets to help visually identify potential correlation.

-## Directory
-The iPython Notebook file "Yue_Yang_HW1.ipynb" includes all the code used for this project.